Ravindra Phatak

-Ravindra Sadanand Phatak (रवींद्र सदानंद फाटक) is Shiv Sena Politician from Thane district, Maharashtra.
-He is current Member of Legislative Council of Maharashtra as a member of Shiv Sena representing Thane Local Authorities constituency.
-He had been elected as standing Committee chairman of Thane Municipal Corporation for two terms in 2005 and 2012.
+Ravindra Sadanand Phatak is a Shiv Sena politician from Thane district, Maharashtra.
+He was a Member of Legislative Council of Maharashtra as a member of Shiv Sena representing Thane Local Authorities constituency.
+He had been elected as the Standing Committee Chairman of Thane Municipal Corporation for two terms in 2005 and 2012.

-He had unsuccessfully contested Maharashtra Legislative Assembly election from Thane Vidhan Sabha Constituency in 2014.
+He had unsuccessfully contested the Maharashtra Legislative Assembly election from Thane Vidhan Sabha Constituency in 2014.